DEAP/deap/doc/tutorials/basic/part2.rst

 but again like for the evaluation, the single individual case is a special case of the multiple individual case.

 |more| For more information on decorators, see
 `Introduction to Python Decorators <http://www.artima.com/weblogs/viewpost.jsp?thread=240808>`_ and `Python Decorator Libary <http://wiki.python.org/moin/PythonDecoratorLibrary>`_.

 Variations
 ----------
 Variations allow to build simple algorithms using predefined small building blocks.
 In order to use a variation, the toolbox must be set to contain the required operators.
-For example in the lastly presented complete algorithm, the crossover and mutation are regrouped in the :func:`~deap.algorithms.varAnd` function, this function requires the toolbox to contain the :func:`~deap.mate` and :func:`~deap.mutate` functions.
-This variation can be used to simplify the writing of an algorithm as follows.
+Variations can produce an infinite number of individuals.
+Provided with a toolbox populated with a :meth:`~deap.Toolbox.mate` and a :meth:`~deap.Toolbox.mutate` method, one need to :func:`~deap.algorithms.take` the first n individuals as in the next example

 .. literalinclude:: /code/tutorials/part_3/3_7_variations.py
    :lines: 33-